Skip to main content

 Quality management is never a one-time activity.
 It is a continuous process of improvement in the processes and systems that affect quality.
 The goal of quality improvement is to eliminate the root causes of problems, reduce rework, increase customer satisfaction, and improve employee motivation.
 Quality improvements can be made in all areas of your business: products, services, and processes.

-The quality improvement department tries to find answers to questions like why there is a gap between performance and expectations and how to minimize it, whether we are headed in the right direction, and if not, what can we do differently?
-Instead of focusing on one single issue, they look at this holistically and try to improve the quality based on available data, opportunities, and records.
+The quality improvement department actively seeks answers to questions such as why there exists a gap between performance and expectations, how to minimize it, whether we are moving in the right direction, and if not, what we can do differently.
+Instead of focusing on one single issue, they look at this holistically.
+The objective is to improve the quality based on available data, opportunities, and records.

 Conclusion

-In conclusion, Quality Management and Total Quality Management (TQM) are intertwined concepts focused on ensuring superior products and services.
+In conclusion, Quality Management and TQM are intertwined concepts focused on ensuring superior products and services.
 While Quality Management encompasses a broad range of activities such as planning, control, assurance, and improvement, TQM represents a more comprehensive and collaborative approach to achieving excellence.

 The 4 pillars of TQM—customer focus, continuous improvement, employee involvement, and a process-oriented approach—lay the groundwork for fostering a customer-centric culture, driving ongoing enhancement, and empowering employees to contribute to organizational success.